 Paul helps clients anticipate, influence and navigate the public policy context in which they operate.

 Paul has been a commercial lawyer with the firm since 2001, working with government, regulators and private sector clients on some of the most complex areas of public policy, including the design and implementation of new regulatory regimes and associated projects, public sector transformations and innovative service delivery models as well as major infrastructure projects.
+He has particular nuclear sector expertise.

 Paul provides legal and strategic advice to clients to assist their engagement with policymakers and navigate political and legislative hurdles.